Yahya ibn Sa'id al-Harashi: Background

 The sources give differing details of Yahya's name and origins.
-Historians such as al-Ya'qubi and al-Azdi call him "Yahya ibn Sa'id al-Harashi," while al-Tabari omits the patronymic and merely refers to him as "Yahya al-Harashi."
+Historians such as al-Ya'qubi and Yazid ibn Muhammad al-Azdi call him "Yahya ibn Sa'id al-Harashi," while al-Tabari omits the patronymic and merely refers to him as "Yahya al-Harashi."
 Egyptian authors such as al-Kindi and Ibn Taghribirdi, on the other hand, describe him "Yahya ibn Dawud al-Kharsi," but Orientalists Eduard von Zambaur and Patricia Crone consider the latter form to be a likely corruption of his actual name.

 Crone identifies Yahya as a descendant of Sa'id ibn Amr al-Harashi, an Arab general and governor of Khurasan for the Umayyad Caliphate.
 Al-Kindi, providing a variant background, claims that Yahya was descended from a foreign father and a mother who was the aunt of the king of Tabaristan, and that he and his brothers were at one time slaves of the Khurasani commander Ziyad ibn Abd al-Rahman al-Qushayri.
 Ibn Taghribirdi, writing much later, mentions that he was considered to be a member of the "people of Khurasan" or of those of Nishapur.